 Hackathon day 1

-Agenda: Welcoming words by the organizers, presentation of hackathon agenda including idea pitches, mandatory checkpoints for idea proposers, talks and trainings, expected outcome (pitch presentation) and jury.
+Agenda: Welcoming words by the organizers, presentation of the hackathon agenda including idea pitches, mandatory checkpoints for idea proposers, talks and trainings, expected outcome (pitch presentation), and jury.
 Reiteration of information hub and contact details for organizers and mentors.

 Stakeholder involvement: Introduction of sponsors and supporting individuals and institutions.

-Ideation: Participants pitch ideas in front of organizers, mentors and other participants including information about which expertise they perceive to be required.
+Ideation: Participants pitch ideas in front of organizers, mentors, and other participants, including information about which expertise they perceive to be required.
 Everyone can pitch.
-Not only participants that submitted ideas through the registration form.
+Not only participants who submitted ideas through the registration form.

 Team formation: Ideas are written on large sheets of paper that idea proposers hang on the walls in the foyer of the hackathon venue.
-Participants that did not pitch ideas go around and talk to idea proposers, discuss their expertise and voice their interest.
+Participants who did not pitch ideas go around and talk to idea proposers, discuss their expertise, and voice their interest.
 Idea proposers select suitable team members based on interest and expertise.
-Ideas that do not gain sufficient interest by other participants are abandoned and the proposers of these ideas join other teams.
+Ideas that do not gain sufficient interest from other participants are abandoned, and the proposers of these ideas have the option to join other teams.

 Mentoring: Mentors meet and form teams with diverse expertise.
 Each mentor team is assigned to a group of hackathon teams that they support during the hackathon.
 Mentors focus on their teams but also support others if necessary.